bruno1pb13/Install-docker-kubectl-and-kind/README.md

 # Install-docker-kubectl-e-kind
-Script para instalação rápida do Docker, Kubectl e kind para linux
+Script for quick installation of Docker, Kubectl and kind for linux

 ## One step install